26 Dec Is Guerrilla Marketing Or Buzz Marketing Really Better? You Decide

 Introduction to Buzz Marketing

-Buzz Marketing as the same suggests is about generating a buzz or getting people to start a conversation about your brand.
+Buzz Marketing as the name suggests is about generating a buzz or getting people to start a conversation about your brand.
 This buzz could be initiated through blogs, emails, or even by spreading the word at a party.
 Most brands start their Buzz Marketing campaigns with brand ambassadors.
 If a celebrity is endorsing a certain brand, everyone will talk about it.
 Once there is a buzz about it, people are likely to make a purchase.
 It’s a highly effective strategy for spreading the word about a new product or service.
 Both large and small companies employ Buzz Marketing campaigns.
 Cars, technology, movies, fashion, beverages, cosmetics – these are some of the industries that employ Buzz Marketing.

 Guerrilla Marketing vs. Buzz Marketing